jamesmontemagno/Xamarin.Forms-PullToRefreshLayout/README.md

 Also available as a NuGet: https://www.nuget.org/packages/Refractored.XamForms.PullToRefresh/

 Build Status: [![Build status](https://dev.azure.com/jamesmontemagno/Plugins%20for%20Xamarin/_apis/build/status/PullToRefresh)](https://dev.azure.com/jamesmontemagno/Plugins%20for%20Xamarin/_build/latest?definitionId=0)

 **Important**

 If you are using the NuGet ensure that you call “PullToRefreshLayoutRenderer.Init();” in both your MainActivity and AppDelegate.
 (Similar to Xamarin.Forms.Maps).

-Android: You must build and compile against SDK 7.1+ as this uses Android Support 25.4.0.2!
+Android: You must build and compile against SDK 8.1 or 9.0.

 ![](demo.gif)